-- > definition of specific ICT and IT security risk objectives; - > adequate risk monitoring mechanisms; - identification and assessment of possible ICT and IT security risks to which the organisation may be exposed, in order to undertake the countermeasures necessary to ensure they are acceptable; - the monitoring of possible incidents and operating losses, as well as possible internal and external threat scenarios; - > prompt reporting flows to the Board of Directors (body with strategic oversight functions).
+- identification and assessment of possible ICT and IT security risks to which the organisation may be exposed, in order to undertake the countermeasures necessary to ensure they are acceptable; - adequate risk control and monitoring mechanisms; - the monitoring of possible incidents and operating losses, as well as possible internal and external threat scenarios; - > prompt reporting flows to the Board of Directors (body with strategic oversight functions).

-The ICT and IT security risk management process is a tool to ensure the efficacy and efficiency of the measures for protecting ICT resources, allowing the mitigation measures to be calibrated in the various areas according to the risk profile
+The ICT and IT security risk management process is a tool to ensure the efficacy and efficiency of the measures for protecting ICT resources, allowing the mitigation measures to be calibrated in the various areas according to the risk profile.